PerMalmberg/libcron/README.md

 `Day of month` and `day of week` are mutually exclusive so one of them must at always be ignored using the '?'-character to ensure that it is not possible to specify a statement which results in an impossible mix of these fields.

-## Convenience scheduling

-These special time specification "nicknames" which replace the 5 initial time and date fields, and are prefixed with the '@' character, are supported:

-@yearly    :    Run once a year, ie.  "0 0 1 1 *".
-@annually  :    Run once a year, ie.  "0 0 1 1 *".
-@monthly   :    Run once a month, ie. "0 0 1 * *".
-@weekly    :    Run once a week, ie.  "0 0 * * 0".
-@daily     :    Run once a day, ie.   "0 0 * * *".
-@hourly    :    Run once an hour, ie. "0 * * * *".

 ## Examples

 |Expression | Meaning